 The third photo on the right shows a photo of two examples of this model that are almost identical.
 The next photo shows the bell engraving.
 The one on the right shows that "Ne Plus Ultra" was added to the Boston signature.
 This is likely the first use of this legend on a Boston cornet, after this model was introduced, but continued to be used on all of the "Star" models afterwards.

 The fifth photo shows a rotary valve version of this same model, not surprising, since all of the earliest Boston piston valve cornets had rotary valve equivalents.
 It is in the same form as the Boston Band and Orchestra Models and those made by E.G. Wright since about 1863.
 Notice that this one also has the Latin phrase in the engraving.

-The photo below is a line up of Boston cornets, this featured example first.
-The second is the earliest known piston valve Three Star cornet that may have been made a year or two later.
+The last photo is a line up of Boston cornets, in chronological order.
+The first is the same as those made by EG Wright and was made within a few years of the formation of the new company.
+The second is the one featured on this page.
+The third is the earliest known piston valve Three Star cornet that made some time before 1879.
 The third is a nickel silver Two Star from about 1882 and the last is Three Star from about 1900.